jhui/jhui.github.io/_posts/2017-03-17-Deep-learning-tutorial-2.markdown

        [ 0.07363663]])]
 ```

-This lead us to a very important topic in DL.
-We know that when we increase the complexity of our model, we risk the chance of modeling the noise into a model.
-If we do not have enough sample data to cancel out each other, we make bad predictions.
-But even with no noise in our data, a complex model can still make mistakes even when we train it well and long enough.
+This lead us to a very important topic.
+When we increase the complexity of our model, we risk the chance of modeling the noise into the model.
+If we do not have enough sample data to cancel out the noise, we make bad predictions.
+But even without the noise, we can still have a bad model.

-Let's walk through another example.
-We start with training samples with input values range from 0 to 20, how will you connect the dots or how you will create a equation to model the data below.
+Let's walk through an example.
+We start with training samples with input values and labels range from 0 to 20.
+How will you create an equation to link the data points below.
 <div class="imgcap">
 <img src="/assets/dl/d1.png" style="border:none;width:70%">
 </div>